 - Submit a written statement to the police with the maximum set of evidence.

-- Obtain an incoming number / a receipt stamp.
+- Get an incoming number / receipt stamp.

 2. In Ukraine (as a foreign victim)